- Academic Calendar

 • An intern tuition rate will apply to students registered exclusively (no additional MIT subjects) for structured off-campus internships.
 This tuition rate (35% of the term’s tuition) currently applies to EECS VI-A and VI-PA, Chemical Engineering Practice, the Program in Science Writing, and LGO Programs.

-For more information or to ask about specific tuition situations please contact Peter Hayes, Associate Registrar, (617) 258-6406.
+For more information about tuition rates and pro-ration, please contact Peter Hayes, Associate Registrar.